sensebox/openSenseMapX/README.md

 [PrototypeFund](https://prototypefund.de/) for funding the initial development of this platform.

-[UniversityMünster](https://www.uni-muenster.de/de/) and the [IFGI](https://www.uni-muenster.de/Geoinformatics/) for continously supporting this project.
+[University Münster](https://www.uni-muenster.de/de/) and the [IFGI](https://www.uni-muenster.de/Geoinformatics/) for continously supporting this project.